A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Results

 \subsection{Earth's azimuthal angle $\phi_N$ around GW190412}

-The left panel of Fig.~\ref{fig:phase} shows in red the posterior distribution for $\phi_N$ inferred when HMs are included in the analysis, estimated at a reference time $t_{\rm ref}=-100\,M$ before merger.
+The left panel of Fig.~\ref{fig:phase} shows in red the posterior distributions for $\phi_N$ inferred when both HMs and orbital precession are included in the analysis, estimated at a reference time $t_{\rm ref}=-100\,M$ before merger\footnote{\ncor{In geometric units, setting $G=c=1$, with $M$ denoting the total mass of the binary in geometric units.}}.
 The prior probability is shown in black.
-Blue/green posteriors omit HMs and respectively include/omit orbital precession.
-The omission of HMs yields uninformative posteriors, as expected, \footnote{We note that when precession is considered, certain information on $\phi_N$ can be retrieved even if ignoring higher modes.
-The reason is that while the $(2,\pm 2)$ modes are related by $h_{2,-2}=h^{*}_{2,2}$ for non-precessing sources, and therefore have identical frequency content, such relation does not hold in general.}. while the inclusion of HMs leads to clearly informative posterior, yielding $\phi^{-100\,M}_N = -7^{+44}_{-42}\,\deg$.
+The two remaining posteriors omit HMs, the circle-filled one omitting also precession.
+Ignoring HMs yields uninformative posteriors, as expected, while the inclusion of HMs leads to a clearly informative posterior, yielding $\phi^{-100\,M}_N = -7^{+44}_{-42}\,\deg$\footnote{We note that when precession is considered, certain information on $\phi_N$ can be retrieved even if ignoring higher modes \cite{OShaughnessy2013}.
+The reason is that while the $(2,\pm 2)$ modes are related by $h_{2,-2}=h^{*}_{2,2}$ for non-precessing sources, and therefore have identical frequency content, such relation does not hold in general.}.
 To highlight the time-dependence of $\phi_N$, the filled histograms of the central panel show the posterior for $\phi^{-100\,M}_N$ compared to those obtained at $t_{\rm ref}=-500\,M$ and $-1000\,M$ when orbital precession is omitted.
-The empty histograms, on the other hand, show the angles $\phi_{KN}$, computed on the orbital plane, and $^{J}\phi_{KN}$ (solid lines), computed on the plane normal to $\vb*{J}$ (dashed).
-As expected, in the absence of precession, these two are coincident and time-independent, providing a clear physical interpretation of the azimuthal angle.
-Finally, the right panel shows the same quantities as the central one but when precession is included in the analysis.
-While both $\phi_{KN}$ and $^{J}\phi_{KN}$ now depend on $t_{\rm ref}$, we can see that their variability is much lower than that of $\phi_N$.
-In all of the following, unless otherwise specified, we quote measurements using $t_{\rm ref}=-100\,M$ following the prescription of \cite{Varma_100M,Vijay_GWKick}. \\
+The empty histograms, instead, show the angles $\phi_{KN}$, computed on the orbital plane (solid lines), and $^{J}\phi_{KN}$, computed on the plane normal to $\vb*{J}$ (dashed).
+These two are coincident and time-independent in the absence of precession, providing a clear physical interpretation of the azimuthal angle.
+Finally, the right panel shows the same quantities as the central one, with precession included.
+Estimates for $^{J}\phi_{KN}$ are more informative and stable for varying $t_{\rm ref}$ than those for $\phi_{KN}$, owing to the lower variation of $\vb*{J}$ as the system evolves.
+Both estimates become not only way more informative at $t=-100\,M$ -- when the gravitational field is stronger \cite{Varma_100M,Vijay_GWKick} -- but also highly consistent\footnote{\ncor{After $-100\,M$, spin measurements start to become unreliable in NR simulations \cite{NRSur7dq4}.}}.
+This indicates that $\vb*{J}$ and $\vb*L$ are rather aligned near the merger, consistently with the lack of evidence for precession in GW190412\footnote{See Ref.~\cite{GW190412} and Sec.
+III C.}.
+In the following, we quote measurements using $t_{\rm ref}=-100\,M$\footnote{We note that while we directly sample the parameter space using this $t_{\rm ref}$, we have checked that almost identical posterior distributions are obtained by sampling at a reference frequency of 60\,Hz, and then evolving the corresponding spin and orientation angles as predicted by both $\texttt{NRSur7dq4}$ and post-Newtonian theory, which we use as a robustness test.
+For the spin evolution, we used the \texttt{SpinTaylorT5}~\cite{Ajith2011:SpinTaylorT5,SpinTaylorDCC} scheme, and adapted the implementation in \texttt{PESummary}~\cite{*[{}][{ in particular, this piece of wrapper \href{https://git.ligo.org/lscsoft/pesummary/-/blob/543d4c70a3d8d35d58e21a85411815c729af2666/pesummary/gw/conversions/evolve.py}{code}.}] Hoy2021:PESummary} to make use of reference times instead of reference frequencies. \textcolor{black}{The \texttt{PESummary} code makes use of the evolution functions from \texttt{LALSuite}~\citep{lalsuite}.}}. \\